Jano94/Whisky-Quiz-Game/README.md

 # Whisky-Quiz-Game

-Let check out your whisky knowledge in my first quiz game made with React and Sass.
+Checkout your knowledge your whisky knowledge in my first quiz game.

 ## Description